Layla and Other Assorted Love Songs: Artwork

 The album's front cover is credited as "Cover painting by Frandsen-De Schomberg with thanks to his son, Emile, for the abuse of his house".
 Bobby Whitlock revealed in an interview that while they were staying at Emile Frandsen's house in France in August 1970, he took them to his father's studio just after they had made a mess by having an egg fight.
-It was there that they saw "La Fille au Bouquet" (Girl with bouquet), the painting by Émile-Théodore Frandsen de Shomberg which became the cover of Layla.
+There they saw La Fille au Bouquet (Girl with Bouquet), the painting by Émile-Théodore Frandsen de Schomberg which became the cover of Layla.
 Eric Clapton immediately spotted a likeness between the blonde-haired woman it depicted and Pattie Boyd.
 Clapton also insisted that the image be used unadorned on the Layla sleeve, with no text added to give either the band's name or the title of the album.

-Forty-six years after Frandsen gave the painting to Eric Clapton, it was the subject of a French lawsuit in which Clapton was ordered to pay compensation for altering the image on a cardboard pop up used on the 40th anniversary reissue of the album.
+Forty-six years after Frandsen gave the painting to Eric Clapton, it was the subject of a French lawsuit in which Clapton was ordered to pay compensation for altering the image on a cardboard pop-up used on the 40th anniversary reissue of the album.
 The family of Frandsen de Schomberg, who died in 1969, received €15,000 ($16,400).

 Clapton later gave the painting to George Harrison, who subsequently gave the painting to Boyd.
 Boyd put the painting up for sale at auction at Christie's in February 2024 alongside letters and notes from both Clapton and Harrison, with an estimate of £40-60,000.
 After a prolonged bidding battle, the painting was sold for £1,976,000.